 Columbia University's Master of Science in Fundraising Management program.
 He is the former academic director of New York University's Heyman Center for Philanthropy and Fundraising where, in addition to his management responsibilities, he taught ethics-based fundraising and board governance.
 He has also been an advisor to BoardSource, the nation's leading organization dedicated to "building exceptional nonprofit boards and inspiring board service."

-Doug has contracted with Paragon House (described as "a groundbreaking publisher") for his fourth book, which is scheduled for release in April 2014.
-"Abusing Donor Intent" is about the historic lawsuit brought against Princeton by the children of Charles and Marie Robertson, a couple who donated $35 million in 1961 (the biggest one-time gift to a university ever at the time) to endow the graduate program at the Woodrow Wilson School.
+Doug has published his fourth book, "Abusing Donor Intent" (Paragon House, described as "a groundbreaking publisher"), which is about the historic lawsuit brought against Princeton by the children of Charles and Marie Robertson, a couple who donated $35 million in 1961 (the biggest one-time gift to a university ever at the time) to endow the graduate program at the Woodrow Wilson School.
 In the complaint, which was filed in 2002, the family contended that Princeton abused its mandate to spend the money as the donors wished.

 The other three books: "The Nonprofit Challenge: Integrating Ethics into the Purpose and Promise of Our Nation's Charities" (2010, Palgrave Macmillan), which examines charities in an ethical context; "Charity on Trial: What You Need to Know Before You Give" (2007, Barricade Books); and "The Art of Planned Giving: Understanding Donors and the Culture of Giving" (1996, John Wiley & Sons), which was awarded the 1996 Staley/Robeson/Ryan/St. Lawrence Prize for Research by the Association of Fundraising Professionals.
 He has written several articles for a variety of magazines and periodicals, including Trusts and Estates, the Journal of Gift Planning, Charitable Gift Planning News, and the Chronicle of Philanthropy.